 On the contrary, harder wheels offer less grip, but they run fast.

-Wheel core is where the bearings sit.
-As the bearings can be placed in three different places, the core is divided into three types – centerset, sideset, offset.
+The wheel core is where the bearings sit.
+As the bearings can be placed in three different places, the core is divided into three types – centerset, sideset, and offset.

 Centerset makes the wheels grippy more than any other type as the bearings sit in the center of the wheel.